VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 			tags = scrapy.Field()
 This code creates `text`, `author` and `tags` fields to store data from the webpage.

-4. Navigate to `settings.py` file.
-Here, you can configure various settings for your project.
-We will be defining the pipelines that will be applied to process the scraped items, as well as their order of execution and priority.
-Lower the priority value, higher is the priority.
+4. To set up the project settings, navigate to `settings.py`.
+This is where you design and configure the order of execution for the scraped item processing pipelines.
+Lower values indicate higher priority.

 		ITEM_PIPELINES = {
 		'scrapy_test.pipelines.JsonWriterPipeline': 300,